Feeding Native Wildlife: Create a Bed & Breakfast in your backyard

 Native flowering trees and shrubs provide a sustainable and natural food source for wildlife. ; Pictured (left to right): Broad Leaf Hakea, Sydney Golden Wattle, Crimson Bottlebrush, Deane's Honeymyrtle.
 Long Leaf Grevillea, Banksia

 If gardening is not your forté or you simply lack the time or space, there are some alternative ways you can attract wildlife to your garden.

 - Nest and possum boxes are another fantastic way to attract wildlife and encourage them to stay by offering a safe alternative habitat to natural tree hollows.
-Possum boxes can be purchased at the Council plant nursery or learn how to build one.
+Possum boxes can be purchased at our plant nursery or learn how to build one.